By Claire Bacon, ACN, CNC

 CB: Have you felt over the last two years were some psychological effects done to the American public?

 Dr. Len: Oh yeah, because they absolutely believed every word as true, especially if they were into and subject to responding to fear.
 And if they do that, then they’re going to listen to the media that gives you the propaganda.
 So, whenever I write about that, I don’t talk about the pandemic.
 I talk about the Planned-demic for the people who are subject to that type of anxiety and woe, to stay away from other people, wear a mask, self-isolate yourself, drink more whisky so you can get depressed and diabetic and get all kinds of issues.

 CB: Wasn’t it so surprising that those were the same types of techniques you used on foreign enemies?

 Dr. Len, thank you very much for your time and telling me all about your life.
 I have loved every minute of hearing your stories and perspectives!

-Looking ahead, we plan to do more interviews with more friends and family in the Greatest Generation.
+Looking ahead, we plan to do more interviews with friends and family in the Greatest Generation.
+So far, we have a lovely interview with Dr. Bob’s Grandma Jean, and also with our friend for many years, Martha Bobo.
 These stories and lessons learned are absolutely priceless.
 The things we learn from our prior generations enrich our history and ground us in our roots.
 We simply can’t replace the experience of learning what it was like “back in the good ole days.”
 And for those who don’t study their history…

 “Those who cannot remember the past are condemned to repeat it.”George Santayana (1863-1952), Reason in Common Sense, The Life of Reason, Vol.1